-Let’s assume that you have created a backup job, scheduled it and specified destination place for storing your backups.
+Let’s assume that you have created a backup job, scheduled it, and specified a destination place for storing your backups.
 Everything seems to be perfect, but after some time you notice that the backup job has failed with a destination error similar to the following:

 How to Set the Emergency Destination

 You can add a failover backup storage to your new backup job or existing one, just go to step #4 “Store backups in selected destinations” and press “Add backup destination”.